 When working with wood to create your projects, this can be problematic.
 When working with wood flooring, this can be disastrous.

 Why does it happen?
 Wood is a hygroscopic material that absorbs and releases moisture from its environment, and until fully sealed, this is an ongoing, never-stopping process.
 Sawmills and wood product manufacturers invest heavily in monitoring wood’s moisture content (MC) and removing excess moisture from the wood.

 However, even with their care, once the wood transports to another location, the moisture timber cycle will continue to work to try to balance with its environment.

 How does that present a problem for the people and professionals who work with wood?
 Any time MC is too high (or too low) for its use and environment, the result is at risk, along with a few other things along the way.

 The Stakes of Unknown Moisture Content

-Wood that has a high MC level will begin to shrink in all dimensions as it begins to lose that excess moisture.
-Most impacted, though, is width and thickness.
-If you have fit wooden floor boards together that have excess moisture, that change in dimension can lead to cupping, gaps, or buckling.
-Not a pretty sight and, in extreme cases, a safety hazard too.
+Wood with a high MC level will shrink in all dimensions as it loses excess moisture.
+Most impacted, though, are width and thickness.
+If you have fit wooden floorboards together that have excess moisture, that change in dimension can lead to cupping, gaps, or buckling.
+These changes are not a pretty sight and, in extreme cases, a safety hazard.

 What about the reverse situation?
 What if wood’s MC level is too low?